andywgarcia/hangman-cheaper-app/README.md

 1. Run `npm install`
 1. Run `npm start`
 1. If the page loads successfully without alerts and the game has a word ready for you, then it is ready to be played

+## Notes

+- This is is not a standalone solution.
+It requires connection to the api that was also submitted